The above photo was taken at Camile's Reef, Key Largo, FL on 02/19/2006............ROD

 vulgaris.

-and accounts for a large percentage of octopus fisheries.
-From 20,000 to
+important and accounts for a large percentage of octopus fisheries.

 studied cephalopods.

-they spend 45 to 60 days in the plankton.
-During this time, most of them
+sized eggs, they spend 45 to 60 days in the plankton.
+During this time,

 O. vulgaris is occasionally active during the day.